btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/05 - Intro_to_the_Terraform_Resource_Block.md

 }
 ```

 Let's look at the details in this resource block.
-First, all resource blocks will be declared using the resouce block type.
+First, all resource blocks will be declared using the resource block type.
 Next, you'll find the type of resource that is going to be deployed.
 In this case, it's `aws_route_table` which is part of the AWS provider.
 Finally, we gave this resource a local name of `public_route_table`.

 > Note: Your resource blocks must have a unique resource id (combination of resource type along with resource name).
 In our example, our resource id is `aws_route_table.public_route_table`, which is the combination of our resource type `aws_route_table` and resource name `public_route_table`.
 This naming and interpolation nomenclature is powerful part of HCL that allows us to reference arguments from other resource blocks.